 What Is an Abolitionist?

 An abolitionist, as the name implies, is a person who sought to abolish slavery during the 19th century.
-More specifically, these individuals sought the immediate and full emancipation of all slaves.
+More specifically, these individuals sought the immediate and full emancipation of all enslaved people.

 The abolitionists saw slavery as an abomination and an affliction on the United States, making it their goal to eradicate slave ownership.
 They sent petitions to Congress, ran for political office and inundated people of the South with anti-slavery literature.